SireeshaGubiligari/Single-Price-Grid-Competetion/README.md

 # Single Price Grid Competetion
- I created this website using Html and css
+ I created this web page using Html and css